jcasimir/locale_setter/README.md

 # LocaleSetter

-`LocaleSetter` sets the locale for the current request in a Rails application.
+`LocaleSetter` sets the locale for the current request in a web application.
+Rails has automatic support, other applications can use LocaleSetter with a bit of configuration.

 ## Installation